poizxc/agile-board-front/README.md

 Board allows you to **create** new issue, **edit** existing one or to **delete** them.
 You can change current state of issue by simply dragging them to another column.

-I deployed this application to **github pages** https://poizxc.github.io/agile-board-front/ but I can't ensure that someone will not mess with the data - it is **publicly** available.
+I deployed this application to **github pages** https://poizxc.github.io/agile-board-front/, but I can't ensure that someone will not change the data I prepared - it is **publicly** available.
 Board should look like this in the screen above.
-You can reset **database** to the state that I wanted it to be - all the details are in **[Notes For Reviewers](#notes-for-reviewers)**
+You can reset the **database** to the state that I wanted it to be - all the details are in **[Notes For Reviewers](#notes-for-reviewers)**

 This project was bootstrapped using **Create-React-App** old readme can be found in README.old.md